uchange/ulangel/README.md

 * `ulangel.utils.callbacks.TrainEvalCallback`: setting if the model is in the training mode or in the validation mode.
 During the training mode, update the progressing and the number of iteration.

-* `ulangel.utils.callbacks.CudaCallback`: put the model and the variables on cuda.
+* `ulangel.utils.callbacks.OnlyTextCudaCallback`: put the model and the variables on cuda.

+* `ulangel.utils.callbacks.TextPlusCudaCallback`: is the textplus version.

 * `ulangel.utils.callbacks.Recorder`: record the loss value and the learning rate of every batch, plot the variation of these two values if the function (recorder.plot_lr() / recorder.plot_loss() / recorder.plot()) is called.